Nokia railway station

-The Nokia railway station is located in the town of Nokia, Finland, on the track between Tampere and Pori.
-The station was completed in 1895, and trains between Tampere and Pori stop there twelve times a day, half of which in each direction.
+The Nokia railway station is located in the town of Nokia, Finland, on the Tampere–Pori railway.
+Trains between Tampere and Pori stop there twelve times a day, half of which in each direction.
 A train trip between Tampere and Nokia takes 14 minutes, according to the VR Group.
 There is a bus station in connection with the railway station, including a Matkahuolto cargo terminal, a taxi station, a café-kiosk and a business complex, containing a police station and a waffle café.